mindspore-ai/docs/install/mindspore_cpu_install_pip_en.md

 <a href="https://gitee.com/mindspore/docs/blob/master/install/mindspore_cpu_install_pip_en.md" target="_blank"><img src="https://gitee.com/mindspore/docs/raw/master/resource/_static/logo_source_en.png"></a>

 This document describes how to quickly install MindSpore by pip in a Linux system with a CPU environment.
-The following takes Ubuntu 18.04 as an example to illustrate the steps to install MindSpore.
+The following takes Ubuntu 18.04 as an example to describe how to install MindSpore.

 - If you want to install MindSpore by pip on a fresh Ubuntu 18.04, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/master/scripts/install/ubuntu-cpu-pip.sh) for one-click installation.
 The automatic installation script will install MindSpore and its dependencies.

-    The automatic installation script needs to replace the source list and install dependencies via APT, so it needs root privileges to execute.
-Use the following commands to get the automatic installation script and execute.
+    The root permission is required because the script will modify the source list and install dependencies via APT.
+Run the following command to obtain and run the automatic installation script:

     ```bash
     wget https://gitee.com/mindspore/mindspore/raw/master/scripts/install/ubuntu-cpu-pip.sh